 Great question!
-Highlights are great but sometimes we need a change from the same look.
-It takes a couple of steps, but going back to your natural color can be done at home.
-Keep in mind that going back to your natural color might be a shock at first, so take your time going darker.
+Especially coming out of the summer and into fall when many people are thinking of going from their summer highlighted hair to a darker shade.
+It takes a couple of steps, but going back to your natural color or darker can be done at home.
+Keep in mind that going to a darker shade might be a shock at first, so take your time.

-First off–when you get your hair highlighted, you’re removing natural pigment from the hair by using a bleach or high lift permanent color.
-This can be damaging to your hair, making it more porous.
+First off, let’s talk about what’s happening with highlights and hair color.
+When you get your hair highlighted, you’re removing natural pigment from the hair by using a bleach or high lift permanent color.
+The lightening process can make your hair more porous.
 To go back to your natural color, you need to put back in what has been taken out.
 It should be a two-step process...

 How To Get Your Natural Hair Color Back After Highlights

-- Luckily, it's easier than you think.
-First, apply a gloss, then a permanent color.
+Luckily, it's easier than you think.
+First, apply a gloss, such as our award-winning Color Reviving Gloss, then a permanent color like our award-winning Radiant Hair Color.
+(Yep, both have won Allure Best of Beauty awards!)
 This will ensure that your highlighted color won’t look too dark or drab.

 Not sure which shade is right for you?
 If you have any questions at all, you can always book a complimentary Video Color Consultation with a Licensed Colorist Concierge.
 Or just take our color quiz.
 We have stunning permanent hair color shades for: